Billy Frolick: Biography

 For DreamWorks Animation, Frolick has written the feature screenplays Holy Cow (with Chicken Run writer Karey Kirkpatrick) and Madagascar (with directors Eric Darnell and Tom McGrath, and Mark Burton, co-writer of Wallace & Gromit: Curse of the Were-Rabbit).
 Madagascar stars the voice talents of Ben Stiller, Chris Rock, David Schwimmer and Jada Pinkett Smith, and grossed over a half a billion dollars worldwide during its 2005 theatrical release.
-Frolick's recent credits include Monster Island from Ánima Estudios in 2017, The Big Trip in 2019, and the 2021 film adaptation of Nick Jr.'s animated series, PAW Patrol.
+Frolick's recent credits include Monster Island from Ánima Estudios in 2017, The Big Trip in 2019, and the 2021 film adaptation of the Nick Jr. Channel's animated series, PAW Patrol.

 In addition to moderating and appearing on many international film school and festival panels, Frolick spent five years an adjunct instructor at New York University's Tisch School of the Arts, where he taught screenwriting.